-VERMILLION, S.D. -- High school students interested in health care careers can register now to attend the eighth annual Healthcare Careers Summer Camp at the University of South Dakota, June 15-20.
+High school students can register now for Healthcare Careers Summer Camp at USD

 Students selected will participate in information-gathering activities and receive hands-on learning opportunities, including a gross anatomy lab tour, certification in cardio pulmonary resuscitation (CPR), field trips to area medical facilities, and group activities and discussions.
 Additionally, camp participants will interact with health care professionals, faculty and others relative to the pursuit of careers in health care.
 Applicants eligible to attend are students entering 10th through the 12th grades this fall.
 Staff advisers from the Sanford School of Medicine and the USD School of Health Sciences will also be available during the camp to discuss everything from education requirements to future employment opportunities and salaries.